samanthaming/samanthaming.com/articles/tidbits/23-no-else-return.md

 }
 ```

-☝️ Don't you think it's a lot easier to read with the guard patter.
+☝️ Don't you think it's a lot easier to read with the guard pattern.
 You can read more about it here:

 - [Replace Nested Conditional with Guard Clauses](https://refactoring.guru/replace-nested-conditional-with-guard-clauses)
 - [Guard clauses in JavaScript](https://elliotekj.com/2016/12/02/guard-clauses-in-javascript/)